Accreditation

 Accreditation vs Certification

-The Royal College refers to the process of attaching CPD credits to a program as accreditation, and the CFPC calls it certification.
-Though the second term is technically correct, accreditation is still the more common term used.
+The Royal College refers to the process of attaching CPD credits to a program as accreditation, while the CFPC calls it certification.
+Although the second term is technically correct*, accreditation is still the more common term used.

 Credit Types

-UBC CPD can provide the following formal CPD credit types on behalf of the Royal College and the CFPC:
+UBC CPD can provide the following formal CPD credit types on behalf of the two national medical colleges:

-- CFPC Mainpro+ Certified Assessment credits (feedback through practice assessment) for family physicians
+- Mainpro+ Certified Assessment credits (for practice assessment ONLY)

 Notes

-UBC CPD can only provide CPD credits for content that has been determined by a needs assessment.
+UBC CPD can only provide CPD credits for content that has been determined through a needs assessment.
 There is no blanket accreditation for undecided or unknown content.

 Meetings that are 100% interactive, in which everyone has equal input, are not eligible for the formal credits that UBC CPD can provide.
 An activity that is a needs assessment/planning session is often the phase prior to arriving at the final program that may be eligible for CPD credits.